delphic-digital/Skeletor/README.md

  - ES6: write modern modular Javascript!
  - Bundled by Webpack, take your pick of the plugins available there
  - [ESLint](https://eslint.org/): code styles defined in the .eslintrc.js file
+ - Bundle size analyzer!
+On `npm run build` opens a visual to show you how much JS you're pulling in.

 ## SASS & PostCSS